Academics & Programs

 The Automotive Technology classes have worked hard to make a connection to future careers and opportunities in the field of automobile mechanics.

 Another future job opportunity in the field of medicine is the high school’s Medical Careers program.
-Many health care professionals visit the high school students and explained their job duties, the education required to get the jobs, various points about the profession, and rates of pay.
+Many health care professionals visit the high school students and explain their job duties, the education required to get the jobs, various points about the profession, and rates of pay.
 Many guest speakers have used “hands-on” activities with students.

 Guest speakers have included a Patient Care Assistant, an Emergency Medical Technician, a Radiology/Mammogram Technician, a Physical Therapist, two Respiratory Therapists, a Physician Assistant, a Personal Trainer, a Dentist, and a Dental Hygienist.
 The students have also learned how to administer CPR, have taken AED training, and earned community service hours while hosting the school's annual blood drive.